 How to effectively share digital worship

 The Covid pandemic has helped us to learn very quickly about how to live-stream worship from home or church, or how to put together a pre-recorded video package to share online.
-This will be especially important during the national lockdown from November 5 to December 2, when public worship is suspended.
+This will be especially important during the current national lockdown.

 But what are the principles behind doing this, and how can we do if more effectively.
 Here's a quick guide:

 First of all, who are you trying to reach: